 - Look for opportunities that are limited in size: Organizations know how important of a role they play in minimizing the spread of the disease.
-If you are committed to volunteering with others, look for a group size of 10 or less!
+If you are committed to volunteering with others, look for smaller group sizes.
 Maintain 6-feet of distance from those around you.

-- Stay home when you are sick: Those volunteers who are showing signs of physical illness should not volunteers.
+- Stay home when you are sick: Volunteers who are showing signs of physical illness should not volunteer.
 Stay safe, practice safe handwashing and limit exposure.
-If you have signed up to volunteer for something related to the COVID – 19 and you end up not feeling well, please stay home.
 Thanks to people who think like you, there will be plenty of volunteers out there to help when needed.